Tru3Nrg/agentic-payments-hack/README.md

 ## 🚀 Vercel Deployment

-### Setting Up Vercel KV for Persistent Storage
+### Setting Up Redis Storage for Persistent Agent Data

-The application uses Vercel KV (Redis) for persistent agent storage in production.
-To set it up:
+The application uses Redis for persistent agent storage in production.
+You can use either **Upstash Redis** (recommended) or **Vercel KV**.

+#### Option 1: Upstash Redis (Recommended) ⭐

+1. **Add Upstash Redis from Vercel Marketplace:**
+   - Go to your Vercel project dashboard
+   - Navigate to the "Storage" tab
+   - Click "Browse Marketplace" or "Add Integration"
+   - Search for "Upstash" and select "Upstash Redis"
+   - Follow the setup wizard to create a Redis database

+2. **Environment Variables:**
+   Upstash automatically provides these environment variables:
+   - `UPSTASH_REDIS_REST_URL` - Automatically set by Vercel
+   - `UPSTASH_REDIS_REST_TOKEN` - Automatically set by Vercel

+3. **Redeploy:**
+   After adding Upstash Redis, redeploy your application.
+The storage layer will automatically detect and use Upstash Redis.

+#### Option 2: Vercel KV (if available)

 1. **Create a Vercel KV Database:**
    - Go to your Vercel project dashboard
    - Navigate to the "Storage" tab
-   - Click "Create Database" and select "KV"
+   - Click "Create Database" and select "KV" (if available)
    - Follow the setup wizard

 2. **Environment Variables:**
-   Vercel KV automatically provides these environment variables:
+   Vercel KV automatically provides:
    - `KV_REST_API_URL` - Automatically set by Vercel
    - `KV_REST_API_TOKEN` - Automatically set by Vercel

-3. **Redeploy:**
-   After creating the KV database, redeploy your application.
-The storage layer will automatically detect and use Vercel KV.

-**Note:** For local development, the app falls back to filesystem storage.
-In production on Vercel, it uses Vercel KV for persistence across serverless function invocations.
+**Note:** The code automatically detects which Redis provider is configured and uses it.
+For local development, the app falls back to filesystem storage.
+In production on Vercel, it uses Redis for persistence across serverless function invocations.

 ## 📝 Scripts